 While antimicrobial cubicle curtains will need to be cleaned less frequently than standard curtains, cleaning is essential to the health of patients and staff.
 Low maintenance privacy curtains will not only cut down the time staff spends cleaning but also keep the costs of laundering at a minimum.

 Antimicrobial cubicle curtains are becoming more popular, but few brands offer curtains that are easy to care for as well.
-Sure-Check® Linen, however, is an antimicrobial privacy curtain that doesn’t require laundering.
+Sure-Chek® Linen, however, is an antimicrobial privacy curtain that doesn’t require laundering.
 Rather than disassembling your curtains and replacing them, you can simply clean in place using neutral soap suds and lukewarm water.
-Using this procedure helps insure a long life for an already durable fabric.
+Using this procedure helps ensure a long life for an already durable fabric.